111 Facts About Alfred Hugenberg

 111.

-Alfred Hugenberg died in Kukenbruch near Detmold on 12 March 1951, having only the company of a nurse as he had asked that his family not be allowed to see him (Hugenberg did not want to appear weak before his family in his death throes).
+Alfred Hugenberg died in Kukenbruch near Detmold on 12 March 1951, having only the company of a nurse, as he wished his family not to see him in his death throes.